jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The `>` operator redirects standard output to the *output.tx* file and the `2>` operator standard error output (e.g. notifications about UIDs not found in the CRT json file) to *error.txt*.

+>[!IMPORTANT]
+>The json file must be exported from the LULUCF sector for LULUCF results.
+The json file must be exported from Agriculure sector
+>for Agriculture results.

 > [!NOTE]
 > Two UIDs related to *losses* have their UID twice in CL-FL (60EB12FB-2993-433B-81F9-451C56919187) and
 > GL-FL (18C29684-3802-456A-8925-FAC535734216).
 These UIDs are added together when filling the CRT json with results.